svenprue/prosocial-status-online-community/README.md

-# The Complementarity of Prosocial and Status-Seeking Behavior in Contributor Recruitment and Retention in Online Communities
+# The Complementarity of Prosocial and Status-Seeking Behavior

 This repository contains the full code to run create the datasets, run the statistical models, and reproduce all figures for the article: